Pece17/IoTBeacon/README.md

 Enter
 ```

-Go to address localhost/~iotbeacon or 172.28.171.211/~iotbeacon using web browser
+Go to address localhost/~iotbeacon and 172.28.171.211/~iotbeacon using web browser

 Both addresses work in lab environment